Does this test have other names?

 What other tests might I have along with this test?

-To watch your nutritional needs, your doctor might order a C-reactive protein screen, which looks for another protein in your blood.
-If you appear to be malnourished, your health care providers may order other tests.
-These may include hemoglobin, albumin, iron, folate and vitamin B12, and. other electrolytes, vitamins, and minerals.
+To watch your nutritional needs, your healthcare provider might order a C-reactive protein screen.
+This looks for another protein in your blood.
+Your provider may also order tests for hemoglobin, albumin, iron, transferrin, folate, and vitamin B-12, and other electrolytes, vitamins, and minerals.

 What do my test results mean?